AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 with 10 digits after the decimal point in a call to :ada:`T'Round`, the resulting value will have three digits after the decimal point.

+Note that the :ada:`X` input of a :ada:`S'Round (X)` call is a universal real value, while the returned value is of :ada:`S'Base` type.

 Let's look at this example: